D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 2. Accumulated errors in each node of the model result in large calibration errors for the overall model, mainly including: accumulated errors caused by weight quantization, accumulated errors caused by activation quantization, and accumulated errors caused by full quantization.

-In response to this situation, Horizon provides an accuracy debug tool to help you independently locate accuracy issues that occur during the model quantization process.
+In response to this situation, D-Robotics provides an accuracy debug tool to help you independently locate accuracy issues that occur during the model quantization process.
 This tool can assist you in analyzing the quantization error of the calibration model at the node level and ultimately help you quickly identify nodes with accuracy exceptions.

 The accuracy debug tool provides various analysis functions for your use, such as: